SeaQL/sea-streamer/sea-streamer-stdio/README.md

 # 🌊 SeaStreamer standard I/O Backend

-This is the stdio backend implementing SeaStreamer traits.
+This is the `stdio` backend implementation for SeaStreamer.
 It is designed to be connected together with unix pipes, enabling great flexibility developing stream processors or processing data locally.

 You can write any valid UTF-8 string to stdin and each line will be considered a message.